 at least two private meeting rooms for teleworking residents to take meetings and calls.

-Project includes a LIHTC-eligible community support facility under §42(d)(5)(C)that supports either:
+Project includes a LIHTC-eligible community service facility under §42(d)(4)(C)that supports either:

 Child care services regulated by the Maryland State Department of Education (MSDE), Division of Early Childhood, Office of Child Care (OCC).

-The development of a public library; or
+The development of a public library in partnership with one of Maryland’s City or County Public Library systems or operated by a library system funded by the Maryland State Library Agency; or

-The development, stabilization, and expansion of retail space that provides fresh food in areas where residents have limited or no access to nutritious food options.
+The development, stabilization, and expansion of retail space that provides fresh food.

 Note: For the purposes of this section, the number of residents can be calculated as the total number of units in the project.